 For example, the Registrar can invite two family members to light a candle, representing each of your families.
 Using these two candles, the couple then light a central candle which represents their union and that of their families.

-An example of the wording can be found here, however the wording can be tailored by you for a more personal touch.
+An example of the wording can be found by using google to search for “Unity candle ceremonies for a Civil Ceremony”, however the wording can be tailored by you for a more personal touch.

 The Sand Ceremony